/blog/bluetooth_low_energy_esp32

 • use BLE for provisioning and turn it off when no longer needed;

-• avoid Coded PHY unless long range is really required.
+• on compatible targets, avoid Coded PHY unless long range is really required.

 A robust BLE server firmware can follow this flow: